-Any member of staff wishing to arrange for a visiting speaker to address pupils (on site or online) must inform the DSL; undertake an internet search to research the profile and background of the speaker; complete the Visiting Speaker Form and adhere to our safeguarding requirements.
+Any member of staff wishing to arrange for a visiting speaker to address pupils (on site or online) must inform the DSL/DoSC; undertake an internet search to research the profile and background of the speaker; complete the Visiting Speaker Form a week in advance of the visit and adhere to our safeguarding requirements.
 The School may request a copy of the visiting speaker's presentation and/or footage in advance of the session being provided.

 Any communication between pupils and visitors must be supervised and monitored by a member of staff.
 Email addresses or social media information should not be communicated to pupils either verbally or via a presentation.
 Any individual communication should be via the member of staff organising the visiting speaker.
-In the rare circumstance that an email communication might be made, it must be via school email (preferably by a member of staff) to a company email address (never a personal one) and the housemaster must be copied into all communication.
+In the rare circumstance that an email communication might be made, it must be via school email (by a member of staff) to a company email address (never a personal one) and the housemaster must be copied into all communication.

-Preventing Extremism and Radicalisation:
+25. Preventing Extremism and Radicalisation